Prodigy

 Story & Plot Summary: Prodigy

-Quick Plot Summary: Prodigy is a Science Fiction, Thriller, Drama film that explores futuristic concepts and technological possibilities while examining humanity.
-This summary provides a scannable look at the movie's central conflict and narrative structure.
+Quick Plot Summary: Released in 2018, Prodigy is a Science Fiction, Thriller, Drama film directed by Nathan Leon.
+The narrative explores futuristic concepts and technological possibilities while examining humanity.
+This summary provides a scannable look at the movie's central conflict involving Cory Kays.

 Ending Explained: Prodigy

-The final moments of Prodigy reflect the filmmakers' creative choices, offering an ending that aligns with the film's tone and style.
+The final moments of Prodigy reflect the creative choices of the filmmakers and align with the tone of the narrative.

 Who Should Watch Prodigy?